How to Enable Universe and Multiverse in Ubuntu 26.04, 24.04 and 22.04

 500 http://au.archive.ubuntu.com/ubuntu resolute/multiverse amd64 Packages

-The exact package versions differ on Ubuntu 24.04 and 22.04, but the important part is the source path ending in /universe and /multiverse.
+The exact package versions differ by Ubuntu release and update pocket, but the important part is the source path ending in /universe or /multiverse.
+You can substitute the package you actually need; for example, podman resolves from Universe, while ubuntu-restricted-extras and steam-installer resolve from Multiverse on current supported Ubuntu LTS releases.
 Once those lines appear, you can move on to packages such as install Neovim on Ubuntu or install Steam on Ubuntu.

 Check Universe and Multiverse in Software & Updates